unicef/etools-partner-reporting-portal/docs/product-end-user-documentation/cluster-reporting/ocha-integration.md

   * Cluster activities and indicators
   * Partners associated with the response plan - are available under organizations key in the[ response](https://api.hpc.tools/v2/public/project/47561).
 * Partner Projects and Partner activities \(OPS\):
-  * Projects and their indicators
+  * Projects and their funding details
-  * Activities and their indicators
+  * Activities and their indicators for each Project
 * FTS - funding to be retrieved from originalAmount field in the[ FTS response](https://api.hpc.tools/v1/public/fts/flow?projectId=47564)

 IMO and partner users will still be able to add custom response plan, or new cluster objectives/activities, partner projects/activities etc. as per usual.